ChauhanShv/code-challenge-android-mobile/Readme.md

 # Description

-**Zeller** is the banking application allows its users to deposit and withdraw money from their bank account.
+**Zeller** is the banking application allow its users to deposit and withdraw money from their bank account.
 Users can also view their past transactions.

 Application has 4 major features as listed below:
 1. Deposit Feature